sosadetz/measure-of-insight-benchmark-supplement/README.md

 # The Measure of Insight Benchmark - Supplement

 This repository provides supplementary technical materials for **“The Measure of Insight: A Benchmark for Evaluating AI Retrieval in Digital Archives”**.
+The benchmark is an attempt to develop a means of evaluating scholarly retrieval platforms.
+It is predicated on an important scholarly distinction, the difference between passages that are merely on topic (i.e. those that are relevant) and passages that actually move a project forward by complicating a question, reframing a concept, or opening a plausible line of inquiry.

+The public-domain **ECCO-TCP corpus** (2,473 transcribed eighteenth-century volumes) serves as the basis for this benchmark.

+Note that this repo is merely illustrative, and not all variables are consistently defined, which may cause these notebooks to break for the time being.
+This is not the final benchmark release, and so some materials are likely to change from time to time without notice.

+### What the benchmark measures

-The MoI Benchmark is designed to evaluate full-text retrieval and RAG-based systems in a humanities context along three dimensions:
+The benchmark is designed to evaluate full-text retrieval and RAG-based systems in a humanities context along three dimensions:

 - **R-Score (Relevance):** graded semantic relevance of passages to scholarly queries.
 - **A-Score (Abductive Potential):** the capacity of passages to generate new questions, challenge assumptions, and support hypothesis formation, inspired by C. S. Peirce's theory of abductive inference.